 Bed rest is mandatory, and all fatty foods and alcohol must be avoided.
 If the infection is the result of contact with infected sewage, great care must be taken to avoid further contact with the contaminating source.

 A week after initial infection, you’ll no longer be contagious, and you may return to school or work.
 Hepatitis A is an acute infection, and doesn’t cause chronic hepatitis.

 Hepatitis B and C

-Medicines which make the immune system less active (immune-suppressants e.g. cortisone) are the main treatment for auto-immune hepatitis, according to the Children’s Liver Disease Foundation.
+Medicines that make the immune system less active (immune suppressants, often in the form of steroids such as cortisone) are the main treatment for auto-immune hepatitis.

-The treatment for this condition involves identifying and treating underlying metabolic conditions (such as diabetes), improving insulin resistance with lifestyle changes and medication, and using antioxidants to protect the liver from cirrhosis, according to the British Medical Journal.
+The treatment for this condition involves identifying and treating underlying metabolic conditions such as diabetes, improving insulin resistance with lifestyle changes and medication, and using antioxidants to protect the liver from cirrhosis.
+Weight loss and exercise is mandatory.

-Many different conditions can cause complete liver failure.
+This is a stage where the liver no longer is able to perform all its viral functions.
+Many different conditions can lead to or result in liver failure.
 The only treatment that can restore liver function is a transplant.

-Reviewed by Dr. Mark W Sonderup, B Pharm, MB ChB, FCP (SA).
-Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital, Cape Town (January 2015).
+Reviewed by Dr Mark Sonderup, B Pharm, MB ChB, FCP (SA).
+Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital.
+March 2018.